cosmos/ibc/papers/2020-05/src/channels.md

-The "channel" abstraction provides message delivery semantics to the interblockchain communication protocol, in three categories: ordering, exactly-once delivery, and module permissioning.
+The *channel* abstraction provides message delivery semantics to the interblockchain communication protocol, in three categories: ordering, exactly-once delivery, and module permissioning.
 A channel serves as a conduit for packets passing between a module on one chain and a module on another, ensuring that packets are executed only once, delivered in the order in which they were sent (if necessary), and delivered only to the corresponding module owning the other end of the channel on the destination chain.
 Each channel is associated with a particular connection, and a connection may have any number of associated channels, allowing the use of common identifiers and amortising the cost of header verification across all the channels utilising a connection & light client.

 Channels are payload-agnostic.
 The modules which send and receive IBC packets decide how to construct packet data and how to act upon the incoming packet data, and must utilise their own application logic to determine which state transactions to apply according to what data the packet contains.

+\vspace{3mm}

 ### Motivation

+\

 The interblockchain communication protocol uses a cross-chain message passing model.
 IBC *packets* are relayed from one blockchain to the other by external relayer processes.
 Two chains, `A` and `B`, confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
 Packets are visible to relayers and can be read from a blockchain by any relayer process and submitted to any other blockchain.

 The IBC protocol must provide ordering (for ordered channels) and exactly-once delivery guarantees to allow applications to reason about the combined state of connected modules on two chains.
 For example, an application may wish to allow a single tokenised asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
 The application can mint asset vouchers on chain `B` when a particular IBC packet is committed to chain `B`, and require outgoing sends of that packet on chain `A` to escrow an equal amount of the asset on chain `A` until the vouchers are later redeemed back to chain `A` with an IBC packet in the reverse direction.
 This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain `B` can later be redeemed back to chain `A`.

+\vspace{3mm}

 ### Definitions

+\

 A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockchains, which has at least one end capable of sending packets and one end capable of receiving packets.